Partnerships & Industry

 A major strategic objective of the Medical Sciences Division is to establish the University of Oxford as a world-leading translational medical science environment and the leading innovation environment in Europe.
 Oxford has a strong record of translating and commercialising its research outcomes, and a highly successful innovation track record via successful technology transfer and business development.

-Our Business Development team, Oxford University Innovation and Research Services offer advice on innovation and industrial partnerships to staff and external organisations.
+Our Business Partnerships Office, Oxford University Innovation and Research Services offer advice on innovation and industrial partnerships to staff and external organisations.
 You can find out more about their respective roles here.
 If you are interested in working in partnership with us, please contact these teams, or visit the University’s Partnerships website.

 We have many teaching and research partnerships with the NHS, industry, medical organisations and charities in the UK and across the world.
 You can explore some examples below.